layer6ai-labs/SGG-Seq2Seq/README.md

 * pytorch-gpu 1.13.1
 * numpy 1.16.0
+* tqdm

-All experiments were conducted on a 20-core Intel(R) Xeon(R) CPU E5-2630 v4 @2.20GHz and NVIDIA V100 GPU with 32GB GPU memory.
+All experiments were conducted on a 20-core Intel(R) Xeon(R) CPU E5-2630 v4 @2.20GHz and 4 NVIDIA V100 GPUs with 32GB GPU memory.

 ## Dataset